kdavies4/ModelicaRes/README.txt

 Credits
 ~~~~~~~

 The main author is Kevin Davies.
-Kevin Bandy also helped with the development.
+Kevin Bandy and Mike Tiller have provided
+assistance.
 Third-party code has been included from:

 - Jason Grout (`ArrowLine
   <http://old.nabble.com/Arrows-using-Line2D-and-shortening-lines-td19104579.html>`_